-These days, LinkedIn is your online network, presenting a readymade conduit for effectively and efficiently spreading the news that you’re looking for that next challenge.
+These days, LinkedIn is your online network, a digital lifeline offering a readymade conduit for effectively and efficiently spreading the news that you’re looking for that next challenge.
 Recruiters, especially, prefer LinkedIn over other social networks: 94% who use (or intend to use) social media for recruiting use LinkedIn — 30 points higher than the runner-up, Facebook.

 Update your status, provide a fresh introduction, and review your listed strengths and skills.
 Beef up the descriptions of your past jobs and achievements; stress your experience and accomplishments with an eye to your future.

 Don’t be shy about messaging contacts with whom you have close personal or professional ties, and follow with off-line connections.

 “While it’s still rare to be offered a job right away on LinkedIn,” Carpenter says, “you do see individuals reach out to their networks and get put in contact with the right people.

 “At that point the traditional job search ensues, but that initial contact – or gatekeeper – is easily reachable with social media.”

 Do not stop there.
 Job-search websites can help match your skills, experience, and ambitions with the perfect opportunity.
 Among the best-rated are Indeed and Monster.
 Experienced managers should check out The Ladders.
 If you’re an hourly worker, check out Snagajob.